salabim/istr/readme.md

 four, five = istr(4, 5)
 ```

-> > [!IMPORTANT]
+##### Important
-> >
+>
-> > All calculations are strictly integer calculations.
+> All calculations are strictly integer calculations.
 That means that if a float or decimal variable is ever produced it will be converted to an int.
-> > Also divisions are always floor divisions!
+> Also divisions are always floor divisions!

 #### Use istrs as string